 Have A Sunset Picnic

 This is one of our favorite things to do in the evening.
 After a full day of work or hiking, it’s tough to find a better way to end our day than by one of the many lakes for sunset.
 We rarely get a great sunset because of the mountains, but it’s tough to complain about sitting alongside a gorgeous lake.
+Some of our favorite Canmore sunset spots are Quarry Lake and along the Bow River.

-Policeman’s Creek Boardwalk
+Walk Along the Policeman’s Creek Boardwalk

 If you want to spend a quiet morning or afternoon strolling through nature head to the boardwalk.
 The elevated walkway presents year-round opportunities without a need for waders, boots, or snowshoes.
 It’s accessible from downtown and the trailhead is near the intersection of Main Street and Spring Creek Drive.